View Betty Mitchell's Obituary on newsleader.com and share memories

 Family members include three sons, Dennis R. Mitchell (Faith) of Fishersville, Douglas P. Mitchell (Brenda) and Donald H. Mitchell (Donna), both of Staunton; a brother, Thomas R. Snider of Verona; four grandchildren, Kyle Mitchell (Heather), Brian Mitchell (Stephanie), Lindsey Yingling (Nathan), and Michelle Mitchell; and a great grandson, Tyler Hughes Mitchell.

-A graveside service will be conducted at 1 p.m. in Thornrose Cemetery by the Rev. David Burch.
+A graveside service will be conducted at 1 p.m.
+Monday, November 11, 2019 in Thornrose Cemetery by the Rev. David Burch.
+David Burch.

 The family will receive friends anytime at the residence of Dennis and Faith Mitchell, 44 Goose Meadow Court, Fishersville, VA.